Regulation of artificial intelligence: Brazil

 The main controversy of this draft bill was directed to three proposed principles.
 First, the non-discrimination principle, suggests that AI must be developed and used in a way that merely mitigates the possibility of abusive and discriminatory practices.
 Secondly, the pursuit of neutrality principle lists recommendations for stakeholders to mitigate biases; however, with no obligation to achieve this goal.
 Lastly, the transparency principle states that a system's transparency is only necessary when there is a high risk of violating fundamental rights.
 As easily observed, the Brazilian Legal Framework for Artificial Intelligence lacks binding and obligatory clauses and is rather filled with relaxed guidelines.
 In fact, experts emphasize that this bill may even make accountability for AI discriminatory biases even harder to achieve.
 Compared to the EU's proposal of extensive risk-based regulations, the Brazilian Bill has 10 articles proposing vague and generic recommendations.

 The Brazilian AI Bill lacks the diverse perspectives that characterized earlier Brazilian internet legislation.
 When Brazil drafted the Marco Civil da Internet (Brazilian Internet Bill of Rights) in the 2000s, it used a multistakeholder approach that brought together various groups—including government, civil society, academia, and industry—to participate in dialogue, decision-making, and implementation.
 This collaborative process helps capture different viewpoints and trade-offs among stakeholders with varying interests, ultimately improving transparency and effectiveness in AI regulation.

 In May 2023, a new bill was passed, superseding the 2021 bill.
 It calls for risk assessments of AI systems before deployment and distinguishes "high risk" and "excessive risk" systems.
 The latter are characterized by their potential to expose or exploit vulnerabilities and will be subject to regulation by the Executive Branch.
+In the 2026 Global Index on Responsible AI, Brazil was ranked 11th globally out of 135 countries, 1st in South and Central America, and 1st among upper-middle-income countries.